php-tmdb/api/README.md

 $movie = $client->getMoviesApi()->getMovie(550, ['language' => 'en']);
 ```

-For all further calls just review the unit tests or examples provided, or the API classes themselves.
+For all further calls just review the [unit tests](test/Tmdb/Tests) or [examples](examples/) provided, or the API classes themselves.

 ## Model Usage

-However the library can also be used in an object oriented manner, which I reckon is the __preferred__ way of doing things.
+The library can also be used in an object oriented manner, which I reckon is the __preferred__ way of doing things.

 Instead of calling upon the client, you pass the client onto one of the many repositories and do then some work on it.